keerthikumar-t/SONiC/doc/ztp/trusted-ztp.md

 #### 11.1.
 Runtime Configuration

 Trusted ZTP runtime configuration extends the first-boot trust configuration and adds operational controls that can be managed after deployment.

-The configuration is modeled using YANG and stored in `CONFIG_DB`.
 The final storage location is still under discussion and may either use a dedicated `TZTP` table or extend the existing ZTP configuration framework.

 ##### Example Configuration